Monitor Student Mastery

 For more information, click the help link (?) on the Planner or Planner Trial page that opens.

-Select the navigator icon at the top of the page to go back to the Navigator and choose a different view (such as Review Student Results or Track Student Work).
+Select the graph icon at the top of the page to go back and choose a different view (such as Review Student Results or Track Student Work).